genicam/harvesters/README.rst

 About Harvester
 ###############

-Harvester was created to be a public and friendly image acquisition library for all people who those want to learn computer/machine vision.
+Harvester was created to be a friendly image acquisition library for all people who those want to learn computer/machine vision.
 Technically speaking, Harvester is a Python library which is responsible for the following tasks:

 * Image acquisition
 * Device manipulation
 * Image data visualization (optional)

 Harvester consumes image acquisition libraries, so-called GenTL Producers.
-If you have an officially certified GenTL Producer and GenICam compliant machine vision cameras, then Harvester supply you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task productive.
+If you have an officially certified GenTL Producer and GenICam compliant machine vision cameras, then Harvester supplies you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task productive.

 You can freely use, modify, distribute Harvester under `Apache License-2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ without worrying about the use of your software: personal, internal or commercial.

-Currently, Harvester is being developed and maintained by the motivated contributors from all over the world.
+Currently, Harvester is being developed by the motivated contributors from all over the world.

 ***********************
 Where is the name from?